Muubii/Muubii/README.md

 <h2 align="left">Hi 👋!
-My name is Sam and I'm a Software Develloper Student in ROC Almere from the Netherlands.</h2>
+My name is Sam and I'm a Software Develloper from the Netherlands.</h2>

 ###